cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ## Expression Optimization

 This optimization looks for certain expressions that can be performed more efficiently.
-Currently, the following optimizations are available:
+Many optimizations for different instructions are available.

 * `floor` instruction applied to a result of a multiplication by a constant or a division.
 Combines the two operations into one integer division (`idiv`) operation.
 In the case of multiplication, the constant operand is inverted to become the divisor in the `idiv` operation.
 * `select` instruction with constant condition is replaced by a `set` instruction directly.
+* `packcolor` instruction is replaced with the resulting value when all parameters are constant.
 * `sensor var @this @x` and `sensor var @this @y` are replaced by `set var @thisx` and `set var @thisy` respectively.
 Data Flow Optimization may then apply [constant propagation](#constant-propagation) to the `@thisx`/`@thisy` built-in constants.
+* `read` and `write` instructions accessing variables in current processor using a constant name are replaced with a `set` instruction accessing the processor variable directly.
+* `readarr` and `writearr` instructions using a constant index are replaced with a `set` instruction accessing the array element directly.
+If the index happens to fall out of the array's range, a compile-time error is generated.
 * All set instructions assigning a variable to itself (e.g., `set x x`) are removed.
-* When both operands of the instruction are known to have the same value, some operations always produce a fixed value.
+* When both operands of the `op` instruction are known to have the same value, some operations always produce a fixed value.
 If this is the case, the operation is replaced by a `set` instruction setting the target variable to the fixed value:
   * `equal`, `lessThanEq`, `greaterThanEq`, `strictEqual`: sets the result to `1` (true)
   * `notEqual`, `lessThan`, `greaterThan`: sets the result to `0` (false)
   * `sub`, `xor`: sets the result to `0`